fazixa/Ubuntu20.04/README.md

 # Ubuntu20.04
 I installed and reinstalled Ubuntu frequently and I went through a lot of trouble installing some packages.
-So I'm documenting every thing and every step that worked for me for my convienec and have them all together.
+So I'm documenting every thing and every step that worked for me so I can have them all together for my convienec.

 ## Essentials